Community Issues and Forums

 Architectural Design Guidelines Are Available

 The Architectural Design Guidelines are available for purchase.
+See the City of Torrance website for more information on the architectural guidelines.

 On July, 26, 2005, the City Council "made history" by unanimously voting to recognize the original boundaries of Torrance as "Old Torrance - Founded 1912."
 The signage is now up.
 As the City nears its 100th anniversary, this type of recognition is all the more important.